 - 1 can 15oz Cream of Coconut if using rum (coconut milk if not using rum)

 - 1 can Sweeten Condensed Milk

 - 1 cup White Rum (you can add more or omit)

 - 1/2 tsp. + Ground Cinnamon

 - 1/8 tsp.
 Ground Ginger

-- Add the ground cinnamon, ginger and nutmeg and blend by pulsing on high until mixture is well combined.
+- Add the ground cinnamon, ginger, and nutmeg and blend by pulsing on high until the mixture is well combined.